maticnetwork/whitepaper/README.md

 Apart from providing finality on the mainchain, Checkpoints have a very important role to play in withdrawals as they contain the proof-of-burn of tokens in the event of user withdrawal.
 It enables the users to prove their remaining tokens on root contract using Patricia Merkle proof and header block proof.
 Note that to prove remaining tokens, the header block must be committed to the Root Chain through PoS (Stakeholders).
 The Withdraw process will incur Ethereum gas fees as usual.
 Through this mechanism, we achieve high transaction speed, high degree of decentralization and finality on Mainchain.
 In our first version which has Ethereum as the base chain, the Ethereum root contract enforces solvency and finality through header block(checkpoints) very efficiently.

-## Delegate Selection
+## Block Producer Selection

-Delegates are chosen by Stakers in the checkpointing layer by voting on the mainchain.
-A Delegate is selected for a pre-determined interval of time until slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.
+Block Producers are chosen by Stakers in the checkpointing layer by voting on the mainchain.
+A Block Producer is selected for a pre-determined interval of time until slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.

 ### Seeding of the network
 ```
-1. Matic Network will ask for applications from the public to run the Delegate nodes
+1. Matic Network will ask for applications from the public to run the Block Producer nodes
 2. It will also run 3 Block Producer nodes itself during the seed stage of the network
 3. At the epoch, the public stakers will select a total of 5-7 block producer nodes
 4. These nodes will be kickstarted with a Matic Chain N(number of) genesis configuration
 ```

-### Delegate application process
+### Block Producer application process
 ```
-1. The Delegates have to apply by staking the Delegate Stake requirement amount in Matic Tokens on the mainchain
+1. The Block Producers have to apply by staking the Block Producer Stake requirement amount in Matic Tokens on the mainchain
-2. The eligible Delegates are expected to complete their KYC
+2. The eligible Block Producers are expected to complete their KYC
-3. Delegates need to demonstrate a Proof of Computing Capacity
+3. Block Producers need to demonstrate a Proof of Computing Capacity
-4. The Network will maintain a pool of interested Delegates (A reward system for the Delegate nominee would be devised to have ample Delegates in the pipeline)
+4. The Network will maintain a pool of interested Block Producers (A reward system for the Block Producer nominee would be devised to have ample Block Producers in the pipeline)

-Criteria on the basis on which Stakers will decide to vote for a particular nominee for Delegate are as follows:
+Criteria on the basis on which Stakers will decide to vote for a particular nominee for Block Producer are as follows:

 - Uptime history
 - Technical specifications